stoicacornel/Mini-Url-Restify/README.md

  - Duplicated URL can be added to the Database.
  - Expire functionality for the Entries not yet implemented
  - Custom MiniURL not yet implemented.
+ - No auth required to access any URL
+ - Due to the relative short length of the MiniURL, a User could Brute Force the MiniURLs.

 ## Version
 * Version 1.0.0